 Third Grade Curriculum

-Partnering with Columbia University’s Teachers College, our approach to reading instruction enables children to build and hone skills they need to succeed in becoming powerful independent readers.
-Explicit reading strategies are taught in a mini-lesson format, followed by both small group and individual instruction.
+Our approach to reading instruction enables children to build and hone skills they need to succeed in becoming powerful independent readers.
+Explicit reading strategies are taught in a mini lesson format, followed by both small group and individual instruction.
 We assess each child individually in order to determine his/her instructional reading level at various times throughout the year to provide continued differentiated instruction.
-Leveled book libraries are organized in each classroom and children choose texts at their “just right” level, which they keep and read independently both at home and school.
+Genre book libraries are organized in each classroom and children choose texts at their “just right” level, which they keep and read independently both at home and school.

 Our students will learn to understand texts on the deepest levels, moving beyond the basic understanding of plot to be able to analyze a variety of materials—in listening to texts as they are read, reading in groups and with partners, and reading independently.
 The development of good listening skills parallels and reinforces the development of good reading skills.
 Students learn to draw on a wide variety of strategies to understand a range of texts, both fiction and nonfiction.